felixdorn/twitter-stream-api/README.md

 #### For advanced use

 * `withBufferSize(int = 85)` - How many bytes should the parser store before trying to parse the JSON, on very high-volume streams, using a larger buffer size is recommended (2500, 10000, depending on the volume).
-Setting it to a value smaller than 85 is inefficient as the shortest payload returned is at least 85 characters long.
-Setting to a big value > 2000 on a low-volume stream would result in 0 tweets being processed until there is 2000 bytes in the buffer.
+Setting to a big value > 2000 on a low-volume stream would result in 0 tweets being processed until there are enough tweets in the buffer.

 ### Interacting with a stream